JasperBlase13/StudentInformationManagementSystem/README.md

 # StudentInformationManagementSystem  | How to use?

--Requirements | Things to know
+- Requirements | Things to know

   -Must have MySql installed